EthanMuchnik/Cube-Language-Interpreter/documentation/4-Simple-Operations.md

 ## Steps Involved
 So lets use the example above and imagine that we just crossed a side.
 How do we modify the stacks?
 This is the original orientation of the stack

 LetNum Stack: 3, 2
 Operation Stack: +, -

+Popped Characters:

 ### Popping Neccesary Variables

 The first step is to pop two characters from the "LetNum Stack" and one character from the "Operation Stack" as per all simple operations.
 With the top character from the "LetNum Stack" getting popped first followed by the top character from "Operation Stack" and lastly with the new top chracter of "LetNum Stack" getting popped.

 LetNum Stack:
 Operation Stack: +

 Popped Characters: 2, -, 3

-### Completing the operations
+### Completing the Operations

 The next step is propably the most straightforward one.
 All that happens is that "2 - 3" is completed with the answer beign -1 in this scenario.

 LetNum Stack:
 Operation Stack: +

 Popped Characters: -1